yury-tyshkevich/htmldiff.js/README.md

 # htmldiff.js
-### HTML Diffing in JavaScript (ok, CoffeeScript actually.)
+### HTML Diffing in JavaScript

 [![Build Status](https://travis-ci.org/keanulee/htmldiff.js.svg?branch=master)](https://travis-ci.org/keanulee/htmldiff.js)

-`htmldiff.js` is a CoffeeScript port of https://github.com/myobie/htmldiff (This one has a few more tests.)
+`htmldiff.js` is a JavaScript port of https://github.com/myobie/htmldiff (This one has a few more tests.)

 This is diffing that understands HTML.
 Best suited for cases when you